tmthyln/triplet-net-keras/README.md

+Since the class pivoted away from the Medium articles style of teaching, this project will not be completed.

 In Development: Triplet Loss Network in Keras (with TensorFlow backend)
 =======================================================
 A quick implementation of a triplet network with an online (batch-based) triplet